 Viennese tailor/menswear company established in 1858.
 Their first and best known fragrance is Knize Ten, which launched in 1924.

 Greek line established by George and Lena Korres in 1996.
-Korres specializes in natural bath and body products, and produces a line of Body Waters (described as “half perfume, half toner”) currently available in 7 fragrances.
-See review for Lemon Basil & Vanilla Cinnamon Body Waters.
+Korres specializes in natural bath and body products, and produces a line of Body Waters (described as "half perfume, half toner") currently available in 7 fragrances.
+See reviews for Lemon Basil & Vanilla Cinnamon Body Waters, Jasmine Shower Gel.

 Where to buy: no longer easily found in the US, unfortunately.
 There is a flagship store in NYC, and Sephora carries a limited range of the cosmetics, but not, as of this writing, the fragrances.
 Elsewhere, you can generally order online or find a local retailer via the website.